Distributed Algorithms, the Lov\'{a}sz Local Lemma, and Descriptive Combinatorics: Main definitions and results

 \begin{theo}[\textls{Randomized \LOCAL algorithms yield measurable colorings}] Let $\Pi = (t, \mathcal{P})$ be a local coloring problem and let $\class{G} \subseteq \class{FSG}$.
 Fix $n \in \N^+$ such that $\Rand_{\Pi, \class{G}}(n) < \infty$ and set $R \defeq \Rand_{\Pi, \class{G}}(n) + t$.
 Let $\bm{G}$ be a Borel structured graph that is $(R,n)$-locally in $\class{G}$ and such that $|B_{\bm{G}}(x, 2R)| \leq n^{1/8}/4$ for all $x \in V(\bm{G})$.
 Then the following conclusions hold: \begin{enumerate}[label=\ep{\normalfont\roman*}] \item If $\mu$ is a probability Borel measure on $V(\bm{G})$, then $\bm{G}$ has a $\mu$-measurable $\Pi$-coloring.

 \item If $\tau$ is a compatible Polish topology on $V(\bm{G})$, then $\bm{G}$ has a $\tau$-Baire-measurable $\Pi$-coloring. \end{enumerate} \end{theo}

 Although the bound on $|B_{\bm{G}}(x, 2R)|$ required in Theorem~\ref{theo:dist_meas} is stronger than that in Theorem~\ref{theo:dist_Borel}, it remains polynomial in $n$.
-In particular, inequalities \eqref{eq:o(1)_power} still show that if $\class{G}$ is a class of finite graphs closed under adding isolated vertices and if $G$ is a Borel graph of finite maximum degree all of whose finite induced subgraphs are in $\class{G}$, then $G$ is measurably and Baire-measurably $\Pi$-colorable provided that $\Rand_{\Pi,\class{G}}(n) = o(\log n)$.
+In particular, inequalities \eqref{eq:o(1)_power} still show that if $\class{G}$ is a class of finite graphs and $G$ is a Borel graph of finite maximum degree all of whose finite induced subgraphs are in $\class{G}$, then $G$ is measurably and Baire-measurably $\Pi$-colorable provided that $\Rand_{\Pi,\class{G}}(n) = o(\log n)$.
 Furthermore, if $G$ is of subexponential growth, then $\Rand_{\Pi,\class{G}}(n) = O(\log n)$ suffices.
 Actually, in this case we can even make the coloring Borel:

 \begin{theo}[\textls{Randomized \LOCAL algorithms yield Borel colorings of subexponential growth graphs}] Let $\Pi = (t, \mathcal{P})$ be a local coloring problem and let $\class{G} \subseteq \class{FSG}$.
 Fix $n \in \N^+$ such that $\Rand_{\Pi, \class{G}}(n) < \infty$ and set $R \defeq \Rand_{\Pi, \class{G}}(n) + t$.
 If $\bm{G}$ is a Borel structured graph of subexponential growth that is $(R,n)$-locally in $\class{G}$ and such that $|B_{\bm{G}}(x, 2R)| \leq n/e$ for all $x \in V(\bm{G})$, then $\bm{G}$ has a Borel $\Pi$-coloring. \end{theo}